MindscapeHQ/raygun4maui/README.md

             IsAnonymous = isAnonymous
         };

-        // Notify Raygun of the user change HandleUserChange();
+        // Notify Raygun of the user change (only used for RUM) HandleUserChange();
     }